pivotal/docs-tap/cli-plugins/apps/command-reference/tanzu_apps_workload_update.md

 # Tanzu apps workload update

-Update configuration of an existing workload
+Update the configuration of an existing workload.

 ### Synopsis

-Update configuration of an existing workload.
+Update the configuration of an existing workload.

 Workload configuration options include:

 - source code to build
 - runtime resource limits
 - environment variables